 The poor clinical response rates treating solid tumors is attributable to the failure of conventional chemotherapies to completely eradicate these inaccessible, drug-resistant tumor cell populations.
 Escalating the doses of chemotherapy regimens required to eliminate these inaccessible tumor cells is generally not possible due to severe drug toxicity and adverse side effects.

-Cascade Prodrug’s approach is to is to take advantage of the solid tumor microenvironment and to develop assets that selectively target and activate within hypoxic cell populations.
-By doing so, Cascade will turn an impediment for traditional therapeutics into an advantage for fighting solid tumors.
-Cascade’s technology has a trifecta of advantages compared to current standards of care: improved safety profile, enhanced efficacy, and greater tumor penetration.
+Cascade Prodrug’s approach is to take advantage of the solid tumor microenvironment and to develop assets that selectively target and activate within hypoxic cell populations.
+Cascade is currently focused on the development of its lead candidate, CPD100Li, developed from this technology.
+We believe, once in the clinic, CDP100Li may have advantages compared to current standards of care including improved safety profile, enhanced efficacy, and greater tumor penetration.